TedTinker/resume/README.md

 Senior_Thesis is the LaTeX file which produces Senior_Thesis.pdf.

+Witch_Trial_Project is a forty-page pdf about a database of scottish witchtrials I made in SQL Server Management Studio.

 Also check tedtinker.github.io/BugFlipper for the website I built for BugFlipper, a Python plug-in I wrote for the Cheadle Center for Biodiversity and Ecological Restoration.